jundalisay/superblist/content/en/research/indian/gospel/chapter-26b.md

 MASTER (smiling): "Hazra knows of another instance.
 It happened at Sihore in Hriday's house."

 HAZRA: "The man was a Vaishnava.
 He came with me to see you [meaning Sri Ramakrishna].
 As soon as he sat in front of you, you turned your back on him."

 MASTER: "We learnt later that he led an immoral life.
 (To Narendra) You used to say, at first, that these were all hallucinations."

 NARENDRA: "How was I to know?
 Now I see that you are always right."

 Adhar had prepared a feast for the Master and the devotees, and now he invited them to the meal.
 The Master said to the Mukherji brothers: "What?
 Won't you eat?"
 They said humbly, "Please excuse us."

 MASTER: "But why?
 You are doing everything else.
 Why this hesitation only about eating the meal?"

 Adhar was a low-caste Hindu.
 Therefore some of the Master's brahmin devotees hesitated to eat at his house.
-They came to their senses at last when they saw Sri Ramakrishna himself eating.
+They came to their senses at last when they saw Sri
+Ramakrishna himself eating.

-It was about nine o'clock.
+It was about 9AM.
 The Master was resting in the drawing-room with the devotees.
 He would soon leave for Dakshineswar.

 The Mukherji brothers had arranged with a singer of Kirtan to entertain the Master the following day.
 Ram was taking singing lessons from this musician.
 Sri Ramakrishna asked Narendra to come to Dakshineswar to hear the Kirtan.

 MASTER (to Narendra): "Come tomorrow, won't you?"